thruflo/ntorque/README.md

   should make sure its longer than `NTORQUE_DEFAULT_TIMEOUT`
 * `NTORQUE_MAX_RETRIES`: how many attempts before giving up on a task -- defaults to `36`
+* `NTORQUE_REQUEUE_INTERVAL`: how often, in seconds, to poll the database for tasks to requeue -- defaults to 5

 Deployment: